-Thor Motor Coach makes some of the best motorhomes out there.
+Thor Motor Coach makes some of the best new and used motorhomes out there.
 While many people prefer the company’s Class A motorhomes or the company’s Class B, Super C, or RUVmotorhomes, the standard Class C motorhomes are some of the best models out there for couples and families.

 With all this in mind, I wanted to dig into the Class C motorhome offerings from Thor so that you can make a decision about whether or not they’re right for you and your family.
 Here are the five models on sale and their highlights.

 First up, we have the Chateau.
 This Class C motorhome is built on either the Ford E-350 chassis, comparable Chevrolet chassis or the Ford E-450 chassis.
 This means you get a 6.8-liter Triton V10 engine if you get the Ford chassis or the Vortec 6.0-liter V8 if you get the Chevy chassis.
 Either one is a fantastic base for the rest of the RV.

 There are 12 different floorplans out there for the Chateau.
 These floorplans range in length from 24 feet long to over 31 feet.
 There are also many different choices when it comes to the number of slides and the overall layout.
 If it’s just you and a significant other, then there are plenty of options, but if you need some bunks or additional sleeping space, some of the longer floorplans like the 30D, 31E, offer additional bunks for sleeping larger numbers of people.
 The most any Chateau can sleep is seven.